tokio-rs/tokio-rfcs/tokio-reform.md

 The `net` module remains almost exactly as it is in `tokio-core` today, with one key difference: APIs for constructing I/O objects come in two flavors, one that uses the default global reactor, and one that takes an explicit handle.
-For the latter, when there are already multiple configuration options, this RFC proposes switching to a builder.
+Generally the convenient, "default" mode of construction doesn't take a handle, and those involving customizations do.

 #### Example: `TcpListener`